textpattern/textpattern.github.io/brand/editorial-style-guide.md

 Textpattern is spelled "*Textpattern*".
 Look at that closely.
 That is not two words, and there is no camel-case capital P. This isn't WordPress.

 When you need to use the brand name at all, write ’Textpattern’.
-Do not tack on ‘CMS’ (i.e. ‘Textpattern CMS’); it looks like a bloated tick on a skinny dog’s arse.
+Do not tack on ‘CMS’ (i.e. ‘Textpattern CMS’).
 Should anyone insist, because they feel strongly about SEO ranking, direct them to the metadata where they can have fun for machines.
-Your not offending the good human readers.
+You're not offending the good human readers.

 Do not abbreviate the brand name in copy.
 (See the [Brand abbreviations](#brand-abbreviations) section.)